-- Subject to the provisions of Sections 9 and 10, this Contract is binding for the entire academic year (Fall Semester and Spring Semester) or that portion remaining at the a. time Resident begins occupancy. - Charges under this contract for room and meal plan are for the period from August 19, 2021, through May 6, 2022, except for the Winter Break period (December 11, 2021, through January 6, 2022).
-Resident will depart by December 10, 2021 and may return January 7, 2022.
-If a newly admitted student for the spring 2022 semester, Resident may move in January 6, 2022. - The University may immediately terminate this Contract, reenter and retake the premises upon Resident's failure to make payments as required under this Contract or for c. any other violations of the terms of this Contract or any violation of University or Departmental rules and regulations. - d.
-The University may deny an application for University housing or terminate an existing housing agreement if it determines an individual's conduct and/or criminal convictions indicate an actual or perceived threat to the University community, including students, faculty, staff and guests. - Winter Break: An additional fee will be charged to Residents who wish to stay over Winter Break.
-Residents may stay in their assigned room during other break periods at e. no extra charge.
-If a continuing enrolled student, Resident may return to their Spring Semester room beginning January 7, 2022. - f If Resident is a continuing enrolled student, Resident may leave personal belongings in their assigned room during break periods at no charge, although the University is not responsible for loss, theft, or damage. - g.
+- Subject to the provisions of Sections 9 and 10, this Contract is binding for the entire academic year (Fall Semester and Spring Semester) or that portion remaining at the - Charges under this contract for room and meal plan are for the period from August 18, 2022, through May 5, 2023, except for the Winter Break period (December 10, 2022, through January 5, 2023).
+Resident will depart by December 9, 2022 and may return January 6, 2023.
+If a newly admitted student for the spring 2023 semester, Resident may move in January 5, 2023. - The University may immediately terminate this Contract, reenter, and retake the premises upon Resident's failure to make payments as required under this Contract or for any other violations of the terms of this Contract or any violation of University or Departmental rules and regulations. - The University may deny an application for University housing or terminate an existing housing agreement if it determines an individual's conduct and/or criminal convictions indicate an actual or perceived threat to the University community, including students, faculty, staff and guests. - Winter Break: An additional fee will be charged to Residents who wish to stay over Winter Break.
+Residents may stay in their assigned room during other break periods at no extra charge.
+If a continuing enrolled student, Resident may return to their Spring Semester room beginning January 6, 2023. - If Resident is a continuing enrolled student, Resident may leave personal belongings in their assigned room during break periods at no charge, although the University is not responsible for loss, theft, or damage. - g.
 If Resident elects to remain in the residence halls or apartments during any of the break or interim periods, all policies and regulations as outlined in this Housing Contract and the Residential Life Student Guide will apply, and Resident will be held responsible for adhering to all such policies and regulations.